 e.
 The study method also passes through the design and development of an hedging project with presentation to colleagues and classroom discussion.
 These activities are designed to enhance the ability to learn by applying a logical method to identify problems and to criticize analysis of the solutions adopted.

 Course contents summary

-The attention is focused on the dimensions and characteristics of the Commodities Exchanges with particular reference to contractual and market regulation mechanisms.
+The focus of the course is on the size and characteristics of the Commodity Exchanges with particular reference to the contractual mechanisms and their operations.

-Futures markets perform several functions: they provide the instruments to transfer price risk, they facilitate price discovery and they are offering commodities as an asset class for financial investors, such as fund and money managers who had not previously been present in these markets.
+Futures markets perform several functions: they provide the instruments to transfer price risk, they facilitate price discovery and ultimately represent a new asset class for financial investors, such as fund and money managers who had not previously been present in these markets.

 The main readings are the lesson notes from the course and texts selected by the

-- S. Serra, M. Zuppiroli : Il mercato dei cereali, Edagricole – Edizioni agricole del Sole 24 ore, Milano, 2009.
+- S. Serra, M. Zuppiroli : Il commercio dei cereali, Edagricole – Edizioni agricole del Sole 24 ore, Milano, 2009.

 - C.A.
 Carter : Futures and Options Markets.
 An Introduction, Waveland Press Inc., Long Grove, Illinois, 2007.

 The teaching modalities are aimed to the training objectives set forth herein.